NCAR/lrose-core/docs/apps/radx/dualpol/README_RadxApps.md

 RadxKdp reads in a KDP-specific parameter file.

-RadxPid reads in the KDP parameter file, and in addition 2 PID-specific files: (a) the PID overview and (b) the PID-thredholds file that specifies the details of the fuzzy logic.
+RadxPid reads in the KDP parameter file, and in addition 2 PID-specific files: (a) the PID overview and (b) the thresholds file that specifies the details of the PID fuzzy logic.

-RadxRate reads in all of the above files, and in addition a file specific to the computation of precip rate.
+RadxRate reads in all of the above, plus a file specific to the computation of precip rate.